krateoplatformops/krateo-lab/krateo-composable-finops/step3/text.md

-## Install Krateo Composable FinOps - operator-scraper
+## Install Krateo Composable FinOps - operator-focus
 Let's repeat the installation for one last operator, the FinOps operator-focus.
 This module is responsible for starting the exporting and scraping pipeline for static FOCUS costs.
 There will be an example later.

 Download the repository: